Oneirical/bevy_tgfp/DESIGN.md

 *A dark blue tulip inside a simple clay pot.
 Its petals twist and turn like muscle, performing a pitiful caricature of nearby creatures' motions.
 One tempted to laugh at this display should take note of its roots, which pierce reality to draw nourishment from other dimensions.*

+"It's accurate when you realize all language is a way to dumb down concepts in such a way that any mind could understand it"
+> link this with Harmony